ebalda/adversarialconvex/README.md

 ### Get example images

-To add example images into ./examples/ `get_example_images.py`.
+To add example images into ./examples/ you may use `get_example_images.py`.
 See `` python get_example_images.py --help
 ``